lextoumbourou/notes/moocs/coursera/ml-regression/week5.md

 	* General idea here is "soft thresholding", aiming to get values to 0 that fit within some range:

 		![Soft thresholding]("./images/cord-descent-soft-thresholding.png")

+* Coordinate descent for lasso (for unnormalised features)
+	* Normalisation factor is used during the set $$ w_j $$ portion of the regression.

+* Choosing the penalty strength and other practical issues with lasso.
+	* Same as ridge regression:
+		* If enough data, validation set.
+		* Compute average error

+* Summary
+	* Searching for best features
+		* All subsets
+		* Greedy algorithms
+		* Lasso regularised regression approach
+	* Contrast greedy and optimal algorithms
+	* Describe geometrically why L1 penalty leads to sparsity
+	* Estimate lasso regression parameters using an iterative coordinate descent algorithm
+	* Implement K-fold cross validation to select lasso tuning parameter $$ \lambda $$

+* Note: be careful about interpreting features, need to consider in the context of the entire model.